-Roll-Over Protective Equipment is loosened removed for any reason, make certain all parts are reinstalled correctly.
-Tighten mounting bolts to proper torque.
-The protection offered by ROPS will be impaired if the ROPS is subject to structural damage. has
+If Roll-Over Protective Equipment is loosened or removed for any reason, make certain all parts are reinstalled correctly.
+Tighten mounting bolts to torque. proper The protection offered by ROPS will be impaired if the ROPS is subject to structural damage. has been involved in an overturn incident or is in anyway altered.
+Damaged ROPS should be replaced, not reused.

-ROLL-OVER PROTECTIVE STRUCTURE (ROPS)

-To prevent serious injury in the event of tractor tipover:

-- Wear Seat Belt.

-- Do not jump if tractor tips.

-- Avoid crushing of operator.

-- Keep this Roll-over Protective Structure in place.

-- Replace damaged Protective Structure...don't repair!
+ROLL-OVER PROTECTIVE STRUCTURE (ROPS) To prevent serious injury in the event of tractor tipover: • Wear Seat Belt.
+Do not jump if tractor tips.
+Avoid crushing of operator. • Keep this Roll-over Protective Structure in place.
+Replace damaged Protective Structure...don't repair!
 Any alterations to this Protective Structure must be approved by the factory!